0xjessel/arctis-headset-battery/README.md

 1. Scan for compatible SteelSeries headsets
 2. Display detailed information about all detected devices
 3. Connect to the appropriate interface
-4. Read and display the battery level and charging status
+4. Read and display the battery level

 Example output: